-- (1) Every Council must, in consultation with the Secretary (of the Department of Economic Development, Jobs, Transport and Resources) DEDJTR, prepare at 4 year intervals a domestic animal management plan. - (2) A domestic animal management plan prepared by a Council must- - (a) set out a method for evaluating whether the animal control services provided by the Council in its municipal district are adequate to give effect to the requirements of this Act and the regulations; and - (b) outline programs for the training of authorised officers to ensure that they can properly administer and enforce the requirements of this Act in the Council's municipal district; and - (c) outline programs, services and strategies which the Council intends to pursue in its municipal district- - (i) to promote and encourage the responsible ownership of dogs and cats; and - (ii) to ensure that people comply with this Act, the regulations and any related legislation; and - (iii) to minimise the risk of attacks by dogs on people and animals; and - (iv) to address any over-population and high euthanasia rates for dogs and cats; and - (v) to encourage the registration and identification of dogs and cats; and - (vi) to minimise the potential for dogs and cats to create a nuisance; and - (vii) to effectively identify all dangerous dogs, menacing dogs and restricted breed dogs in that district and to ensure that those dogs are kept in compliance with this Act and the regulations; and - (d) provide for the review of existing orders made under this Act and local laws that relate to the Council's municipal district with a view to determining whether further orders or local laws dealing with the management of dogs and cats in the municipal district are desirable; and - (e) provide for the review of any other matters related to the management of dogs and cats in the Council's municipal district that it thinks necessary; and - (f) provide for the periodic evaluation of any program, service, strategy or review outlined under the plan. - (3) Every Council must-

-- (a) review its domestic animal management plan annually and, if appropriate, amend the plan; and - (b) provide the Secretary with a copy of the plan and any amendments to the plan; and - (c) publish an evaluation of its implementation of the plan in its annual report.
+- (1) Subject to subsection (1A), each Council must, in consultation with the Secretary, prepare a domestic animal management plan on 4 December 2021 and at the end of each period of 4 years after that day. - (1A) A Council may apply to the Secretary for an extension of time within which to prepare a domestic animal management plan. - (1B) The Secretary may grant an extension of time under subsection (1A) if the Secretary believes that special circumstances exist that warrant the granting of an extension. - (2) A domestic animal management plan prepared by a Council must- - (a) set out a method for evaluating whether the animal control services provided by the Council in its municipal district are adequate to give effect to the requirements of this Act and the regulations; and - (b) outline programs for the training of authorised officers to ensure that they can properly administer and enforce the requirements of this Act in the Council's municipal district; and - (c) outline programs, services and strategies which the Council intends to pursue in its municipal district- - (i) to promote and encourage the responsible ownership of dogs and cats; and - (ii) to ensure that people comply with this Act, the regulations and any related legislation; and - (iii) to minimise the risk of attacks by dogs on people and animals; and - (iv) to address any over-population and high euthanasia rates for dogs and cats; and - (v) to encourage the registration and identification of dogs and cats; and - (vi) to minimise the potential for dogs and cats to create a nuisance; and - (vii) to effectively identify all dangerous dogs, menacing dogs and restricted breed dogs in that district and to ensure that those dogs are kept in compliance with this Act and the regulations; and - (d) provide for the review of existing orders made under this Act and local laws that relate to the Council's municipal district with a view to determining whether further orders or local laws dealing with the management of dogs and cats in the municipal district are desirable; and - (e) provide for the review of any other matters related to the management of dogs and cats in the Council's municipal district that it thinks necessary; and - (f) provide for the periodic evaluation of any program, service, strategy or review outlined under the plan. - (3) Every Council must- - (a) review its domestic animal management plan annually and, if appropriate, amend the plan; and - (b) provide the Secretary with a copy of the plan and any amendments to the plan; and - (c) publish an evaluation of its implementation of the plan in its annual report.